Pala Pizza Romana

 Take a look at the menu here!

-Opening hours: 10am to midnight
+Opening hours: 10am to midnight, 7 days a week.

-Reality Check
+Reality Check – Be Aware

 This certainly is the best Bangkok Pizza shop I’ve tried, and it seems to have a fairly long standing reputation.
 Of course, tastes are different for everyone and you may think that Pizza hut is the best Bangkok Pizza in town?
 If you’re looking for an authentic Italian flare, however, Pala Pizza Romana is the place to be.
 Due to many of it’s rare toppings, prices will be on the mid-higher range!
 It’s about the same price as a sit down italian restaurant in a western country, when it comes to price – so don’t expect Thai prices.
 Keep in mind, however, that you’re getting what you’re paying for.
 A quality pizza in Bangkok, and perhaps a rare treat to yourself.